pauloepacheco/data-differ/README.md

       ]
     }
 ```
-  Sample of a content does not match comparison
+  Sample of a content for the does not match comparison
 ```json
   {
     "message": "CONTENT_DOES_NOT_MATCH",